 Signs of Norco Abuse

-Long-term Norco abuse can cause significant damage to health and has been linked to fatal opioid overdoses.
+A long-term Norco addiction can cause significant damage to health and has been linked to fatal opioid overdoses.
 Signs that someone is abusing Norco include:

 Norco Addiction Treatment

-Norco is addictive and very dangerous when abused.
-It is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
+Having a Norco addiction is very dangerous especially when abused.
+It is extremely important to seek help immediately if you or a loved one is struggling with a Norco addiction.
 At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.

 Services at the center include:

 Partial Hospitalization Program – At Asheville Recovery Center we offer a partial hospitalization program for clients who need post-residential treatment as well as for clients who need primary treatment but are unable to enroll in inpatient programs.
 Our PHP track offers a variety of therapeutic services and benefits to individuals in early recovery from substance addiction.
 Our day program is full-time, offering all of the clinical hours provided in residential treatment (from 9 am to 5 pm) with the benefit of allowing clients to return home to a structured sober living environment at night.
 This gives individuals the opportunity to build a community of peers and practice life skills, such as cooking, cleaning, and self-care, while still participating in immersive and intensive clinical addiction and trauma treatment.